AnakonStar/build-script-expo-bare-workflow/README.md

-# build-script-expo-bare-workflow
-Build Script for apps in Expo Bare Workflow
+# Build Script for App in Expo Bare Workflow